 |Page (1) of 2 - 04/13/06||email article||print page|

-The WiMAX Evolution: Bring in the Standards SuspectsThe 802.16 standard promises to extend the range of wireless networks to support entire communities.
+The WiMAX Evolution: Bring in the Standards SuspectsThe 802.16 standard promises to extend the range of wireless networks to support entire communities. home office, or in your company's conference room (while the presenter drones on and on -- please remember to keep a polite expression on your face).
+Whether in an airport or on an enterprise network, today's users expect mobility.

 But WiFi has limitations.
 The 802.11a/b/g standards that define WiFi's most commonplace wireless networking protocols have a limited range, with practical usable distances of a few hundred feet.
 Security was an afterthought -- nobody had predicted war-driving, for instance -- and performance can be spotty.